awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 # Network ACLs<a name="vpc-network-acls"></a>

 A *network access control list \(ACL\)* is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets\.
 You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC\.
-For more information about the differences between security groups and network ACLs, see [Comparison of security groups and network ACLs](VPC_Security.md#VPC_Security_Comparison)\.
+For more information about the differences between security groups and network ACLs, see [Compare security groups and network ACLs](VPC_Security.md#VPC_Security_Comparison)\.

 **Topics**
 + [Network ACL basics](#nacl-basics)